Xenu: Influence of OT III on Scientology

 The 1968 and subsequent reprints of Dianetics have had covers depicting an exploding volcano, which is reportedly a reference to OT III.
-In a 1968 lecture, and in instructions to his marketing staff, Hubbard explained that these images would "key in" the submerged memories of Incident II and impel people to buy the books.
+In a 1968 lecture, and in instructions to his marketing staff, Hubbard explained that these images would "key in" the submerged memories of Incident II and impel people to buy the books:

 Since the 1980s, the volcano has also been depicted in television commercials advertising Dianetics.
 Scientology's "Sea Org", an elite group within the church that originated with Hubbard's personal staff aboard his fleet of ships, takes many of its symbols from the story of Xenu and OT III.
 It is explicitly intended to be a revival of the "Loyal Officers" who overthrew Xenu.
 Its logo, a wreath with 26 leaves, represents the 26 stars of Xenu's Galactic Confederacy.
 According to an official Scientology dictionary, "the Sea Org symbol, adopted and used as the symbol of a Galactic Confederacy far back in the history of this sector, derives much of its power and authority from that association".

 In the Advanced Orgs in Edinburgh and Los Angeles, Scientology staff were at one time ordered to wear all-white uniforms with silver boots, to mimic Xenu's Galactic Patrol as depicted on the cover of Dianetics: The Evolution of a Science.
 This was reportedly done on the basis of Hubbard's declaration in his Flag Order 652 that mankind would accept regulation from that group which had last betrayed it—hence the imitation of Xenu's henchmen.
 In Los Angeles, a nightwatch was ordered to watch for returning spaceships.

+The Church of Scientology's own organizational structure is said to be based on that of the Galactic Confederacy.
+The Church's "org board" is "a refined board ... of an old galactic civilization. ...
+We applied Scientology to it and found out why the civilization eventually failed.
+They lacked a couple of departments and that was enough to mess it all up.
+And they only lasted 80 trillion [years]."